systemslab/popper-paper/paper/paper.md

     lifecycle.
   * Makes use of existing tools (don't reinvent the wheel!).
 The DevOps toolkit is already comprehensive and easy to use.
-  * Has the ability to handle large datasets.
+  * Has the ability to handle large datasets and scale to an arbitrary number of machines.
   * Captures validation criteria in an explicit manner so that subjective evaluation of results of a re-execution is minimized.
   * Results in experiments that are amenable to improvement and allows easy collaboration, as well as making it easier to build upon existing work.

-# A DevOps Approach to Producing Experimental Explorations {#sec:popper}
+# A DevOps Approach to Conducting Experiments {#sec:popper}

-**The DevOps Toolkit**: The DevOps toolkit is amenable to organize all artifacts associated with an academic article.
-Version control, package management, multi-node orchestration, bare-metal-as-a-service, dataset management, data analysis and visualization, performance monitoring, continuous integration; each of these categories has a corresponding OSS project that is mature, well documented and that is easy to use (see
-@Fig:devops-approach for examples).
-The goal for _Popper_ is to give researchers a common framework to reason, in a systematic way, about how to structure all the dependencies and generated artifacts associated with an experiment by making use of these DevOps tools.
+The DevOps toolkit is amenable to organize all artifacts associated with an academic article.
+Version control, package management, multi-node orchestration, bare-metal-as-a-service, dataset management, data analysis and visualization, performance monitoring, continuous integration; each of these categories has a corresponding open source software (OSS) project that is mature, well documented and that is easy to use (see @Fig:devops-approach for examples).
+The goal for _Popper_ is to give researchers a common framework to systematically about how to structure all the dependencies and generated artifacts associated with an experiment by making use of these DevOps tools.
 The convention provides the following unique features: